L-udo/FurPull/README.md

 You may have to create a folder within furpull called "img_out"

-You may have to ajust waiting time to allow selenium to load page in time
+You may have to adjust waiting time to allow selenium to load page in time

 Running: